+Did the student apply for a doctoral internship during the 2014-2015 academic year (to take place during the 2015-2016 academic year)?

+Yes, applied for internship

+Yes, applied for second 1-year part-time internship (already completed a 1-year part-time program)

+No, student still enrolled in a 2-year part-time internship

 No, student previously completed the full internship requirement (1-year full-time or equivalent)

 No, did not apply for internship

 If yes, please answer question 2.
 If no, skip to Enrollment Information section.

-2. Did the student obtain an internship during the 2012-2013 reporting year (to take place during the 2013-2014 reporting year)?
+2. Did the student obtain an internship during the 2012-2013

+reporting year (to take place during the 2013-2014 reporting year)?

 Yes No If yes, please answer questions 3-10.
 If no, skip to Enrollment Information section.

 3. Expected internship start date:

+•

+(mm) / (dd) / (yyyy)

+4. Expected internship end date:

 /

-4. Expected internship end date:

 5. Is the internship APA/CPA-accredited:

 Yes No

 6. Internship name (if accredited):

-7. If the internship is not APA or CPA accredited, is it affiliated with another membership organization (please select one): APPIC CAPIC CDSPP Other
+7. If the internship is not APA or CPA accredited, is it affiliated with another

+membership organization (please select one): APPIC

+CAPIC

+CDSPP

+Other

 8. Is the internship one year two years

 9. Is the internship full-time part-time

 10. Is the internship funded not funded/not fully funded

-Enrollment Information

-1. Date student started doctoral program (applies to new students in 2012-2013 cohort only):

-(mm) / (dd) / (yyyy)

-2. Date student left doctoral program (if applicable):

-1/3